Matthew Peverill

 Research & Background

 Prior to transitioning to full-time clinical practice, my work focused on clinical science and the developmental impacts of early life adversity.
-I completed my graduate education at the University of Washington under the supervision of Katie McLaughlin and a research fellowship at Ryan Herringa’s BRAVE lab at the University of Wisconsin.
+I completed my graduate education at the University of Washington under the supervision of Katie McLaughlin and a postdoctoral fellowship at Ryan Herringa’s BRAVE lab at the University of Wisconsin.
+My research has employed neuropsychological, psychological, and epidemiological tools to examine psychosocial threat as a dimension of adversity with unique effects on the brain areas involved in emotional regulation.
+A complete list of my publications and academic work can be found in my CV.

 In a previous career, I was a systems administrator and application developer.
 In my spare time, I enjoy biking, cooking, reading, playing with technology, and spending time with my partner and two children.